John Howard Mueller: Biography

 He was the first to succeed in isolating and characterizing methionine, which certain streptococci needed for their growth.
 In 1923 when Zinnser was appointed as the chair of the department of bacteriology and immunology at Harvard Medical School, Mueller followed him and became an assistant professor there.
 However, Mueller had to interrupt his work on bacterial metabolism, including work on Rous sarcoma virus with a dispute over William Ewart Gye's theory.
 In 1930 Mueller began his studies on the nutritional requirements of the diphtheria bacillus.

 Within a few years the Mueller laboratory had identified which amino acids were essential for growth of the diphtheria bacillus and had made the important observation that different strains of the same bacillus varied widely in their amino acid requirements.

 His work with the diphtheria pathogen was also of practical importance for the development of vaccines against diphtheria (by optimizing the bacterial cultures).
 From the early 1940s, he turned to research on the tetanus pathogen.
 After Zinsser's death in 1940, Mueller became head of the bacteriology department at Harvard.
 He continued to do research.
-Ge arrived several hours early at his laboratory and experimented until his co-workers arrived in the morning, then gave the research to his assistant Pauline Miller so that could devoted himself to administrative work.
+He arrived several hours early at his laboratory and experimented until his co-workers arrived in the morning, then gave the research to his assistant Pauline Miller so that could devoted himself to administrative work.
 In addition to basic research, he always aimed at medical applications to fight infectious agents.

 In 1944 when Oswald Avery, Colin MacLeod and Maclyn McCarty published their research on bacterial DNA, Mueller understood the meaning and importance of their results and published his viewpoint in 1945 in a review article.

 Mueller was elected a fellow of the American Academy of Arts and Sciences in 1928 and a member of the National Academy of Sciences in 1945.